 Northern Star Investment Corp.
 II To Transfer Listing To NYSE American

 New York, NY, Feb.
 24, 2023 (GLOBE NEWSWIRE) -- Northern Star Investment Corp.
-II (NYSE: NSTB, NSTB.U, NSTB WS) (“Northern Star II”), announced today that it will transfer its listing from the New York Stock Exchange (the “NYSE”) to the NYSE American LLC (the “NYSE American”).
+II NSTB NSTB.U, NSTB WS))) ("Northern Star II"), announced today that it will transfer its listing from the New York Stock Exchange (the "NYSE") to the NYSE American LLC (the "NYSE American").
 Northern Star II received written confirmation that it received the final approval for listing from the staff of NYSE American on February 24, 2023.

 In connection with the transfer, Northern Star II will voluntarily delist from the New York Stock Exchange, and expects to begin trading on the NYSE American on or about March 1, 2023.
 Northern Star II's decision to transfer to the NYSE American was made to permit the continued listing of its securities following recent redemptions of Northern Star II's common stock in connection with the vote to extend the deadline by which Northern Star II must complete its initial business combination.
 Following the transfer to the NYSE American, Northern Star II intends to continue to file the same types of periodic reports and other information it currently files with the U.S. Securities and Exchange Commission.